 After moving to Beaufort, Bock Marine completed 13 more vessels, three of them clam boats for Barney Truex of Atlantic City, New Jersey.
 Along with the new construction over the years, Bock Marine successfully completed numerous repair or conversion jobs, including lengthening three vessels in the 70- to 80-foot range by 15-20 feet, several repairs to fire-damaged vessels, one repair to a sunken trawler, and the conversion of one trawler to a catcher/processor.

 In 1988, a waning market for commercial fishing boats prompted the company to diversify with the purchase of a 60 ton travel-lift and certain improvements aimed towards boat repairs (both pleasure and commercial) and boat storage in the 30′-65′ range.
 In 1995, the 60 ton lift was replaced with a newer, more modern 70 ton lift.
 1995 was also the last year for new construction.
 Carl Bock, who passed away in 1999, spent his final years successfully competing in Senior Games and Senior Olympics and at the same time, began turning more of the daily management of the boatyard over to his youngest son, Kenny, who had worked with him since 1976.

-With the help of longtime employees Randy Carter, Dale Tosto, and Larry Murrell, Kenny and Nancy Bock are fully focused on providing “friendly and professional” service to the boating community, from routine maintenance to complete overhauls on any type of hull – wood, fiberglass, steel, aluminum, and concrete.
+With the help of longtime employees Randy Carter and Dale Tosto, the Bock family is fully focused on providing “friendly and professional” service to the boating community, from routine maintenance to complete overhauls on any type of hull – wood, fiberglass, steel, aluminum, and concrete.
 Bock Marine is known up and down the coast for the quality of their work, indicated by repeat customers, and for the success of the vessels they built.
 Over the years, that reputation has been extended with services provided to vessels traveling the Intracoastal Waterway and around the world, including many foreign-flagged boats.